Aggregate-Intellect/sherpa/docs/How_To/Tutorials/document_reader.rst

 Then, add the `citation_validation` to the `validations` property in `qa_agent` section, and change the number of runs to 2 so that both actions have a chance to be selected by the agent.

 Finally we need to modify the agent description to include the new capabilities.

-Then final `qa_agent` section should look like this:
+The final `qa_agent` section should look like this:

 .. code-block:: yaml